slurmulon/segu/README.md

 ## Intro

-`segu` is a tiny yet powerful math library for working with continuous linear values across multiple units.
+`segu` is a tiny yet effective math library for working with continuous linear values across multiple units.

-Simply provide `segu` with a key/value map of unit constants and you can effortlessly convert your values between any unit.
+Simply provide `segu` with a key/value map of unit constants and you can effortlessly convert values between any unit.

 `segu` also provides some essential calculations for linear interpolation, transformation, etc.

 ## Features

- - Effortlessly convert between continous linear units
+ - Convert between continous linear values using semantic units
- - Define global unit conversions or provide them on a local per-case basis
+ - Define global unit conversions or provide them on a local basis
  - Snap values to a generic grid
  - Cycle/wrap values between units within a range
  - Maintain absolute sizes and proportions of visual elements across devices